-An Iowa native and one of nine children, Ms. Karstens graduated from Clinton High School in Clinton, Iowa, where she was involved in music, band and mock trial.
+An Iowa native and one of nine children, Dr. Karstens graduated from Clinton High School in Clinton, Iowa, where she was involved in vocal music, band and mock trial.
 She then went on to receive a B.A. degree from Wartburg College in Waverly, Iowa, after which she continued her education and received a law degree from the University of Iowa.
-Ms. Karstens is currently pursuing her Doctor of Philosophy in Education degree from Drake University in Des Moines.
-A lifelong learner, Ms. Karstens is proud to be the first one in her family to earn a college degree, as well as the first to receive an advanced degree.
+A lifelong learner, Ms. Karstens is proud to be a first generation college student in her family, as well as the first to receive an advanced degree.

 She received a Doctor of Philosophy degree in Education from Drake University.
 After nearly four years of pursuing this degree, Karstens successfully defended her dissertation on April 29, 2020.
 Her research explored the experiences of college and university presidents as fundraisers while leading private, nonprofit institutions of higher education.

 Dr. Karstens began her career as an assistant prosecutor and associate attorney before establishing her own legal practice in Montezuma, Iowa.
 During this time she also served on the Wartburg College Board of Regents and participated in their presidential search.
 Being a part of this process helped her determine that she wanted to work in higher education in a leadership role.